databydata/databydata.github.io/OOPS/structure-of-class.md

 title: Structure Of Class
 ---

-Here we will discuss basic structure a class which will setup the initial pace of our disussion.
+Here we will discuss the basic structure a class which will setup the initial pace of our discussion.

-Classes in abap is created into two parts.
+Classes in abap are created into two parts.
-First we provide definition and then we provide implementation.
+First we provide a definition and then we provide an implementation.

 ```
     CLASS NAME DEFINITION.